Nandhika-N/Snakes-and-Ladders-Game/README.md

 No moves beyond tile 100
 Automatic winner detection
 Manual and automated play modes
-Surprise tiles and special rolls
+- 'auto' (computer plays by itself - up to 4 players) or 'manual'(you can play the game manually - 2 players) Surprise tiles and special rolls
 Modular, function-driven structure